Innovative Applications in Analytics Award

 Contact: Mallorie Mach Mallorie.Mach@edelman.com

-The Innovative Applications in Analytics Award is the flagship competition of our section.
+The Innovative Applications in Analytics Award is the flagship competition of our society.
 The purpose this award is to recognize the creative and unique application of a combination of analytical techniques in a new area.
 The prize promotes the awareness and value of the creative combination of analytics techniques in unusual applications to provide insights and business value.

 Purpose of the Award